-The Director of Human Resources serves as the Lead Title IX Coordinator at LAPU.
-The Director is responsible for administration and coordination of LAPU's Title IX policies and training so every member of our community feels supported.
-If you have any questions about issues related to Title IX, please contact the Director at TitleIX@lapu.edu.
+The Associate Vice President (AVP) of Human Resources serves as the Lead Title IX Coordinator at LAPU.
+The AVP is responsible for administration and coordination of LAPU's Title IX policies and training so every member of our community feels supported.
+If you have any questions about issues related to Title IX, please contact the Associate Vice President of Human Resources at TitleIX@lapu.edu.